Summer Seminar for

 June 8-July 12, 2015

 Thank you for expressing an interest in our summer seminar on The Isle of Man: Crossroads of Medieval Literature and Languages, sponsored by the National Endowment for the Humanities.
-We are very excited about this project and very much look forward to bringing together College and University teachers from across the United States and from diverse disciplines and subject areas to explore medieval language, literature, and culture via texts and artifacts on the Isle of Man and in Glasgow, Scotland.
+We are very excited about this project and very much look forward to bringing together College and University teachers from across the United States and from diverse disciplines and subject areas to explore medieval language, literature, and culture via texts and artifacts in Northern Ireland, on the Isle of Man, and in Scotland.

 The purpose of this five-week seminar is to provide participants with an enriched appreciation for the multicultural reality of the British Isles and Ireland (the Irish Sea cultural province) in the Middle Ages.
 While early British literature and culture is sometimes thought to be exclusively Anglo-Saxon, in fact, Britain was rich in cultural and linguistic diversity.
 In this seminar we will survey the extent and the significance of this linguistic, cultural, and physical multiplicity as we investigate the conflict and resolution which characterized the relation between Briton, Saxon, Gaelic, Norse, and Latinate culture.